Measurements of Gravitational Attractions at small Accelerations: Discussion

 \section{Discussion}

 The results of this experiment agree well with Newton’s Law for accelerations down to $\rm 10^{-12}\ m/s^2$.
 This is not the case for astronomical data where a significant discrepancy is observed for accelerations $\rm < 10^{-10}\ m/s^2$ as shown in \mbox{figure \ref{fig:accMcG}.} This does not indicate that measurements on Earth contradict models and theories which explain the astronomical data.
+The discrepancy between measured and expected accelerations demonstrates that the baryonic matter alone is not sufficient to describe the measured results.

 Dark matter models explain data from regions in universe which are not dominated by gravitational effects of baryonic matter.
 This is not the case on Earth where gravitational effects are dominated by baryonic matter.
 In figure \ref{fig:accMcG} the predicted accelerations for astronomical data are calculated for baryonic matter only.
 Dark matter causes additional gravitational acceleration.
 In the region of small baryonic acceleration, the presence of dark matter leads to higher predictions for the accelerations and may lead to an agreement with Newton’s Law.